 Many users already know that CBD can have a calming effect without getting high, like THC.
 It is also well known that the substance from hemp plants can help against depression and schizophrenia.
 Researchers therefore also suspect that CBD could have a similar, albeit natural, effect to drugs prescribed for hormone-independent mood swings .

-In the pre-ovulation phase, progesterone levels rise, whereas estrogen is at a fairly low level.
+In the post-ovulation phase, progesterone levels rise, whereas estrogen is at a fairly low level.
 This ensures that less serotonin, the hormone that makes us happy, tends to be produced in the brain .
 In simple terms, the serotonin receptor therefore receives a reduced signal for good mood and happiness.
 CBD also stimulates the serotonin receptor in the brain and could therefore contribute to a better mood even when serotonin levels are low .

 The majority of the studies that looked at the effects of CBD on the muscles focused on the relationship between the cannabinoid and spastic cramps in multiple sclerosis .
 However, these studies relate to blends of CBD and its psychoactive sister THC.
 Both interact with the endocannabinoid system, which affects muscles and nerves.
 So far we have not been able to isolate from these studies whether CBD alone has antispasmodic properties.
 However, when we look at the testimonials from our customers, it appears very likely.